-But when we understand which interactions are most critical to customer satisfaction and success, we can direct our attention most efficiently, and prioritize our improvement initiatives in a way that will make the biggest impact.
+But when we understand which customer interactions that are most critical to customer satisfaction and success, we can direct our attention most efficiently and prioritize our improvement initiatives in a way that will make the biggest impact.

-That’s the key to strengthening customer relationships and building long-term loyalty…and showing results that will turn heads in the C-suite.
+That’s the key to strengthening customer relationships and building long-term customer loyalty.…and showing results that will turn heads in the C-suite.

 The intricate map of the customer journey is filled with various Moments of Truth – from research and first impressions through the user experience and onto shared experiences.